linnminhtet23/rebellion_final_project/README.md

 ## HI I'm Linn Min Htet (RWD-1141)

 ### Plant Zay (in the name of burmese) is the name of my Website.
-A plant ecommerce for minimalist.
+A plant ecommerce, especially for minimalist.

 First of all:\
 Please use live server extension from Vscode